So, you want to learn how to mine Bitcoin, right? Well, that’s good, because you've found the perfect place to start!

 Block Rewards and Miner Fees

-Miners unlock new Bitcoin when they add a block to the blockchain.
-They also get the reward of the fees that users include in their transactions.
 This makes it worthwhile to spend money on the electricity and computer systems needed to mine.
 When each Bitcoin is worth thousands of dollars, it’s a very strong incentive indeed!

 Ok, now that you know exactly why you would want to mine Bitcoin, let’s get onto the bit I’m sure you all came here for – learning how to mine Bitcoin!
-There are three ways to start mining Bitcoin:
+There are three ways to start mining Bitcoin.

-Pool Mining |
+Pool Mining | Beginners and pros | Medium |

 I’ll look at these in a bit more detail and then I’ll get onto exactly how to mine Bitcoins!
+Keep in mind that each solution has its benefits and drawbacks, so you need to evaluate your individual situation before committing to a certain Bitcoin mining method.

-Pool Mining
+Bitcoin Pool Mining

 However, not all pools are the same.
 There are plenty of things you need to consider when choosing a pool.
 They are:

-- The size of the pool.
+- The size of the pool;

-- The minimum payments.
+- The minimum payments;

 - The fees charged by the pool.

-Size of the Pool
+Consider the Size of the Pool

 The size of the pool is an important thing to think about when you’re mining as part of a pool because as more people mine in the pool, the chances of being rewarded increase.
 However, since the rewards will be split between more users, they will also be smaller!

-Another important thing to look at is the minimum payment that the pool will let you withdraw.
-By minimum payment, I mean the smallest amount of Bitcoin that the pool will let you take out.
 If you’re very new to cryptocurrency mining, you’ll probably want to join a pool with as low a minimum payment as possible.
-This will mean that you can be sure that it all works as it should do in a shorter period.
+This will mean that you can be sure that it all works as it should in a shorter period.

 You don’t want to be using lots of expensive electricity amassing a few hundred dollars’ worth of Bitcoin only to find that the pool disappears, or something very bad happens in cryptocurrency news to make Bitcoin’s price suddenly drop!

-Pool Fees
+Find Out About Pool Fees

 Every pool charges a fee for organizing it all for you.
 The fee is usually a percentage of your profits.
 It will always be taken from the Bitcoin you mine automatically, so you don’t need to worry about paying it yourself!